espocrm/documentation/administration/backup-and-restore.md

 That's all.
 Now, you have to copy the created backup to a safe place.

-# How to backup EspoCRM with a script
+## How to backup EspoCRM with a script

 You can use a script to backup all needed data.
-Please, login via SSH and run the commands (tested on Ubuntu server).
+Login via SSH and run the commands (tested on Ubuntu server).

 ### Download a script